t288matt/vatsim-chaos/web/README.md

 ## License

-This web interface is part of the ATC Conflict Analysis System and follows the same licensing terms as the main project.
+This web interface is part of the ATC Conflict Generation System and follows the same licensing terms as the main project.